23andMe/Yamale/README.md

             age: 10
 ```

+##### Adding external includes
+After you construct a schema you can add extra, external include definitions by calling `schema.add_include(dict)`.
+This method takes a dictionary and adds each key as another include.

 Validators
 ----------
 Here are all the validators Yamale knows about.
 Every validator takes a `required` keyword telling Yamale whether or not that node must exist.
 By default every node is required.
 Example: `str(required=False)`